efwGrp/efw4.X/help/excel.new.md

-<H1>new Excel</H1>
+# new Excel

-The constructor function is established to open an existed excel file.
-Even you want to create new excel file, you must create it from a template file.
+The constructor function is used to open an existing Excel file.
+Even if you want to create a new Excel file, you must create it from a template file.

-<h2>Sample</h2>
+## Sample

 ```javascript
 var excelHSSF = new Excel("small.xls");